What We Already Know About ‘The Witcher’ Season 2

 Three of those new characters are witchers, as Mashable points out.
 In the books, Eskel is one of Geralt’s buddies from the witcher training ground Kaer Morhen, and he even looks like Geralt, aside from his huge facial scar.
 Lambert, meanwhile, is a reluctant witcher who trains Ciri in combat, and Coen is a pox-scarred witcher who develops a bond with the princess.
 In addition to those characters, the show is introducing Vesemir, the oldest and most experienced witcher at Kaer Morhen.

-What can we watch in the meantime?
+What else can we watch?

 Netflix revealed in January that development was underway on an anime movie titled The Witcher: Nightmare of the Wolf from Witcher producers Lauren Schmidt Hissrich and Beau DeMayo and the South Korean animation house Studio Mir.
 “The world of The Witcher expands in this anime film that explores a powerful new threat facing The Continent,” the longline touts.
 The movie does not have a release date, but it could start streaming before The Witcher’s Season 2 premiere.